Dahlia 'Boogie Woogie' (Anem)

 Cultivation

 Grow in full sun, in fertile, humus-rich, well-drained soil enriched with organic matter and general-purpose fertiliser.
-Pinch out growing tips to encourage bushy plants, and stake.
+Pinch out growing tips to encourage bushy plants.
 Water freely in dry periods.
 Lift and store tubers in autumn to replant, or use as a source of cuttings, in spring.
-See dahlia cultivation
+See dahlia cultivation and our video How to plant dahlia tubers and care tips

 Propagation